rodrigocastro27/SemesterprojectSS25/README.md

-# Welcome to the respository for Cat&Seek!
+# Welcome to the respository for Hidenberg!

 In this repository we have the source code and documentation for a real-time mobile game built using **Flutter (Dart)** for the frontend and **C# (.NET)** for the backend server.